grivera64/Grade-Calculator/README.md

 To setup and run the code, you need to download the repo, and compile and run using a Java Compiler through the command line.

 Ex:
 > cd Desktop                     //go to directory

-> javac Main.java    //compile file
+> javac GradeCalculator.java    //compile file

-> java Main          //run file
+> java GradeCalculator          //run file

 And then you are set!